BENTHIC ALGAE

 One outcome of our group was the synthesis of the drivers of FABs in clear-water lake.
 The environmental stressors leading to FABs are diverse, ranging from direct and localized (e.g., point source nutrient pollution, non-native species introductions) to indirect and regional or even global (e.g., atmospheric nutrient deposition, climate change).
 While the stimulus that leads to FABS may differ across locations and conditions, the responses converge to produce a proliferation of FABs in lakes traditionally viewed as relatively pristine.

 To advance our understanding of FABs standardized monitoring approaches need to be implemented to assess the spatiotemporal variation in littoral zone attached algae.
-To that end, I co-authored a methodological review paper with a group of early-career scientists where we collated periphyton and groundwater sampling and modeling techniques, with the hope of motivating researchers and managers to integrate these techniques into their programs.
+To that end, Dr. O co-authored a methodological review paper with a group of early-career scientists where we collated periphyton and groundwater sampling and modeling techniques, with the hope of motivating researchers and managers to integrate these techniques into their programs.

 Diagram Credit: Thomas Shannon